swarna1101/dune-echo-demo/README.md

 # Dune Echo Demo

+*A showcase for **Dune Echo** — the sub-100 ms, 50 +-chain API that streams live balances, prices and activity through a single REST call.*

 A modern, real-time portfolio tracker powered by Dune's Echo API.
 Monitor token balances and transactions across multiple chains with a sleek, responsive interface.

 ## Features